browserr0001/stock-market/README.md

 ## Abstract

-This research project explores the application of natural language processing in tandem with a deep neural network to forecast daily changes in the Dow Jones Industrial Average (DJIA).
+This project explores the application of natural language processing in tandem with a deep neural network to forecast daily changes in the Dow Jones Industrial Average (DJIA).
 The model demonstrated a slight improvement over random guessing in predicting market movements.

 ## Introduction